Voting Terms Glossary

-PRE-REGISTER YOUTH - Voters under the age of 18 can register to vote.
+PRE-REGISTER YOUTH - Allows voters under the age of 18 to register to vote.
 In California, for example, a voter can pre-register at the age of 16 then will be automatically added to the voter rolls when they turn 18.
-Alternatively, in Virginia the a voter can pre-register at at the age of 17 ONLY if they will be 18 on or before the Election.
+Alternatively, in Virginia the a voter can pre-register at at the age of 17 only if they will be 18 on or before Election Day.

 REGISTRATION PORTABILITY - Registration portability means that once an eligible citizen is on a state’s voter rolls, the voter remains registered and their records move with them as long as they reside in that state.
 Some states allow voting in a new polling place if a voter moves within the state, but has not updated their address.
 Other states will make a voter vote at the previous polling place.
 An absence of portability or reduced portability can suppress voting.

 VOTER I.D. - Depending on the state, identification can range from a short list of acceptable photo I.D.s to a longer list of photo IDs, government issued documents, or utility bills.
 Despite arguments to the contrary, not everyone can easily obtain a Voter I.D.
 For more info on the harm that Voter ID laws cause read the TRUTH ABOUT VOTER I.D.

 VOTE-BY-MAIL (VBM) - Allows a voter to receive their ballot at their residence, vote at home, and mail it in.
-Some states have limited VBM while others like Oregon and California (as of 2018) are entirely VBM.
+Some states have limited VBM while others like Oregon and Washington are entirely VBM.
 In most cases, a voter can choose to vote in person which generally requires the voter to surrender their VBM ballot at their polling place.